neggert/neggert.github.io/about/index.md

 ## Current Status

-I'm currently finishing up a post-doc working for Prof. Lawrence Gibbons at Cornell University on the [Muon g&minus;2](http://muon-g-2.fnal.gov) experiment.
-I'll soon be starting a position as a Data Scientist at Seagate Technologies in Shakopee, MN.
+I just started a position as a Data Scientist at Seagate Technologies in Shakopee, MN.
+Before that, I finished up a post-doc working for Prof. Lawrence Gibbons at Cornell University on the [Muon g&minus;2](http://muon-g-2.fnal.gov) experiment.

 ## Education